Work on Summerlin Parkway pedestrian bridge to affect traffic

 Traffic on a stretch of Summerlin Parkway will be restricted overnight several days next week for pedestrian bridge work.

-Summerlin Parkway eastbound will then be reduced to one lane overnight July 23-25 from 5 a.m.-9 p.m. nightly.
+Summerlin Parkway eastbound is then then set to be reduced to one lane from 5 p.m.-9 a.m.
+July 23-25.

 During Monday’s closure, eastbound motorists will exit Summerlin Parkway at Rampart and can re-enter Summerlin Parkway at Buffalo.